Bgr8Dev/Bgr8/docs/testers_docs/TESTING_CHECKLIST.md

 ## 🎯 Overview

-This comprehensive testing checklist ensures thorough testing coverage of the BGr8 platform.
-Use this checklist to verify all features and functionality before release.
+This testing checklist covers the actual features implemented in the BGr8 platform.
+Use this to verify functionality before release.

 ---